Fabric Initialization and Switch Discovery

 Step 1

-Log into the switch’s CLI.
+Log in to the switch’s CLI.

 Step 2

-Enter the virtual shell.
+Enter the virtual shell on your switch.

 leaf1# vsh